owenthereal/jekyll_and_hyde/README.markdown

 ## Generation:

-	> jh new my_slides --github
+	> jh new my_slides
 	> cd my_slides
 	> jh generate my-first-slide

-The "--github" optional flag is to set up a branch for GitHub Pages, details in <http://pages.github.com/>.
+There are two options on the "new" task.
+The "--github" flag is to set up a branch for GitHub Pages, details in <http://pages.github.com/>.
+The "--template" option is to define the Git repository of the generated Jekyll template to download, by default, "--template=git://github.com/jingweno/jekyll_and_hyde_template.git".

 ## Other tasks: